clintonboys/clintonboys.com/content/posts/uses-this-2025/index.md

 ## Who are you and what do you do?

-I'm an Australian mathematician and software engineer living in London.
+I'm an Australian mathematician and programmer living in London.
 I'm currently working at [Via](https://ridewithvia.com).
 Outside of work, I enjoy reading, writing, listening to and making music, and spending time with my family.

 ## What hardware do you use?